heyrocker/middleman-with-md-submodule-example/content-style-guide/12-writing-for-accessibility.html.md

 Each browser handles alt tags differently.
 Supplement images with standard captions when possible.

-### Make sure closed captioning is available

-Closed captioning or transcripts should be available for all videos.
-The information presented in videos should also be available in other formats.

 ### Be mindful of visual elements

-Aim for high contrast between your font and background colors.
-Tools in the resources section should help with picking accessible colors.

 Images should not be the only method of communication, because images may not load or may not be seen.
 Avoid using images when the same information could be communicated in writing.